GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 * a "completed" signal.

 Streams are cheap and ubiquitous.
 Anything can be a stream: variables, user inputs, properties, caches, data structures, etc.
 Generator functions afford us the power of streams in JavaScript.

-Consider this example in Javascript using the Generator function:
+Consider this example in Javascript that makes use of the Generator function:
 ```javascript
 // JavaScript
 var sum=0;